Close Search

 Can you use walkie-talkies while hunting in Colorado?

 Yes, you can use walkie-talkies while hunting in Colorado, but only for general communication.
-It is **illegal** to use radios, walkie-talkies, cell phones, or other electronic devices to relay the location of wildlife to aid in hunting or to coordinate a shot.
-For example, telling a partner where an animal is or advising them to shoot is prohibited.
+It is **illegal** to use radios, walkie-talkies, cell phones, or other electronic devices to relay information that is to be used in aiding illegal hunting activities.
 However, using walkie-talkies to stay in touch for safety, planning, or non-wildlife-related coordination is allowed.
 Always follow Colorado Parks and Wildlife regulations regarding electronic communication while hunting.

 What are the dates for big game hunting in Colorado?